ssiddharth27/Retinaface/README.md

 # RetinaFace in PyTorch

 A [PyTorch](https://pytorch.org/) implementation of [RetinaFace: Single-stage Dense Face Localisation in the Wild](https://arxiv.org/abs/1905.00641).
 Model size only 1.7M, when Retinaface use mobilenet0.25 as backbone net.
-We also provide resnet50 as backbone net to get better result.
-The official code in Mxnet can be found [here](https://github.com/deepinsight/insightface/tree/master/RetinaFace).
+We also provide resnet50 as a backbone net to get a better result.
+Along with face detection, It also contains scenario classification (Blur, Expression, Illumination, Occlusion, Pose)
 ## Mobile or Edge device deploy
-We also provide a set of Face Detector for edge device in [here](https://github.com/biubug6/Face-Detector-1MB-with-landmark) from python training to C++ inference.
+Face Detector for edge device in [here](https://github.com/biubug6/Face-Detector-1MB-with-landmark) from Python training to C++ inference.

 ## WiderFace Val Performance in single scale When using Resnet50 as backbone net.
 | Style | easy | medium | hard |